-If you have any questions about the RI CWSRF or the PPL, or if you need an electronic paper form, please contact:
+If you have any questions about the RI CWSRF or the PPL, or if you need a Word version of the form (link to forms is on last page), please contact:

-Jenny Paquet

-Supervising Environmental Planner

-RI Department of Environmental Management
+Jenny Paquet Supervising Environmental Planner RI Department of Environmental Management email: jenny.paquet@dem.ri.gov phone: (401) 537-4260

-email: jenny.paquet@dem.ri.gov

-phone: 401-222-4700, extension 277-7263

-\A description of the affordability criteria for determining status as a disadvantaged community is available in the FY'23 CWSRF Intended Use Plan (IUP) on page 14.
-Please note that this may change in the FY'24 IUP.
+\A description of the affordability criteria for determining status as a disadvantaged community is available in the FY'24 CWSRF Intended Use Plan (IUP) on page 18.
+Please note that this may change in the FY'25 IUP.